-On this page you find information about the role of the Dutch Inspectorate of Education in curriculum development, data bases, examinations, handling complaints and financial or staff management.
+On this page you find information about the role of the Dutch Inspectorate of Education in curriculum development, data bases and examinations.

 The Inspectorate only develops databases for its own use and for the use of the Ministry of Education.
 On request, certain data can be made available to others.

-The Inspectorate neither organises exams nor determines the content of exams.
+The Inspectorate neither organizes exams or determines the content of exams.
+We do have the following responsibilities:

 Secondary education